Dog fouling on the street or in public places

 What the Community and Civil Enforcement Team do

-Therefore ensure you always carry with you a bag to keep the dog foul in, you can use nappy bags/carrier bags etc or alternatively train your dog to foul at home in the garden.
+You must make sure that you always carry a bag to keep the dog foul in, you can use nappy bags/carrier bags etc. or alternatively train your dog to foul at home in the garden.
 Dispose of the bag in an appropriate bin.

 What can you do?

-Problems regarding odour can often be resolved informally by politely explaining the problem to the dog owner and trying to come to a compromise.
-However, this informal approach may not always be successful and some people may not be prepared to speak directly to the persons responsible.
+Problems with dog mess and smell can sometimes be fixed by politely explaining the problem to the dog owner.
+However, this may not always work and some people may not want to speak directly to the persons responsible.

-You can also report dog fouling and odour (in private gardens) to the council's commercial team at firstname.lastname@example.org.
+You can also report dog fouling and odour (in private gardens) to Environmental Health at email@example.com.